 The lineup of incredible Matthiasson Wines I enjoyed during my visit to their vineyard.

 For those of you who adore Howell Mountain Cabernet (me) and beautiful stunning Napa Wineries – Cade Winery is a must see.
 Located on top of Howell Mountain, this winery has some of the most incredible views in the valley, plus, their wines are divine.
 Read more about Cade Winery here, I promise that you will adore this gem and never want to leave.
 360 Howell Mountain Rd, Angwin, CA 94508

-Caymus Vineyards is another legendary Napa Winery.
-Known for their Cabernet Sauvignon, and also family run, this is one of the most intimate knowledgeable wine tastings I have ever had.
+Caymus Vineyards is another legendary Napa winery.
+Known for their Cabernet Sauvignon, and also family run, this is one of the most intimate and knowledgeable wine tastings I have ever had.
 I visited with friends who bought as much wine as they could take back on the plane with them.
 Be sure to plan for some extra time relaxing in the gorgeous gardens here as you will want to buy a bottle of wine and hang out after your visit.
 Read about my entire visit to Caymus Vineyards here.
 8700 Conn Creek Road, Rutherford CA. 94573.

 Duckhorn Winery is an adored winery which really is a staple for any Napa Wine Country visit.
 Located in St. Helena on the Silverado Trail, Duckhorn is great for both a wine tasting and/or a tasting and food pairing.
 Their gardens are absolutely gorgeous so be sure to plan for a visit long enough to enjoy the wines, food, and beautiful scenery.
 For details on my entire visit and the incredible food and wine pairing, read more about Duckhorn Winery here.
 11000 Lodi Ln, St Helena, CA 94574